hep-mirrors/sherpa/doc/parameters/processes.rst

   that already sum over the contributing partonic channels.

-- Otherwise, Sherpa emits a partonic-channel specification such as ``u ub -> Z g``, built directly from the signed PDG codes of ``m_flavs``.
+- Otherwise, Sherpa emits a partonic-channel specification such as ``u ub -> e- e+ g``, built directly from the signed PDG codes of ``m_flavs``.

-If the derived final state cannot be mapped onto one of Pepper's supported compound names (e.g. a muon pair instead of an electron pair), Sherpa aborts with a descriptive error and asks the user to fall back to the explicit ``Pepper[<process_spec>]`` form, or to switch to a partonic-channel process declaration.
+If the derived final state cannot be mapped onto one of Pepper's supported compound names,
+Sherpa aborts with a descriptive error.
+Contact the Pepper authors if you are interested in running not-yet supported processes through Pepper.

+The bracketed form ``Event_Source: Pepper[<cache_size>]`` is reserved for overriding the in-memory buffer size for this process only:
+``<cache_size>`` must be a positive integer giving the number of events kept per buffer, and takes precedence over the top-level :option:`PEPPER_CACHE_SIZE` (see below) for this process.
+This is particularly useful in multi-jet merging setups, where the optimal cache size is smaller for larger jet multiplicities.
+(Otherwise, long-running fills can block the FIFO fill queue unnecessarily long, reducing overall throughput.
+Fill times are reported at the beginning of the event generation;
+a rule of thumb for setting ``<cache_size>``, or the global :option:`PEPPER_CACHE_SIZE`, is to keep those fill times at a few seconds each).

 For a Drell-Yan + 1 jet sample backed by Pepper, the run card simply reads: